 Buying behaviour has fundamentally changed over the past ten years.
 But there are still lots of companies approaching buyers of today with outdated best practices and mindsets, or continuing to advocate the old way of selling.

-Until recently, it was still possible to achieve reasonable B2B sales results by simply highlighting a solution’s benefits.
+Until recently, it was still possible to achieve reasonable B2B sales results by simply highlighting solution benefits.
 Clients had no alternative but to take the sales person’s advice when making their buying decisions.
-People who still have this mindset should beware: buyers have taken over the sales process, and now they have power.
-And they want to run as few risks as possible.
+People who still have this mindset should beware: buyers have taken over the sales process, and now they have the power.
+And they want to avoid risk as much as possible.

 How can we adapt to today’s buyer?